 The TV show, however, brings them to life.
 It’s funny to see these dumb teenagers getting themselves into precarious situations, and find their way out of it.
-It’s funny, suspenseful, and a little bizarre, cementing its place as one of the must-watch shows like Pretty Little Liars.
+It’s funny, suspenseful, and a little bizarre, cementing Gossip Girl's place as one of the must-watch shows like Pretty Little Liars.

 6. Scream Queens

 Scream Queens is one of those shows you’ll either absolutely adore or loathe with a passion.
 Do you love 90s slasher movies?
 If the answer is yes, you’re going to love what Scream Queens brings to the table.